GenSparkSocialMediaProject/social-media-backend/README.md

 A social media forum sort of like Reddit or Twitter.

 This is a group project for a class using Spring Boot and MySQL on the back end, and React on the front end.
-The build tool for Java is Maven, mostly because of Spring and not because we particularly like it all that much.
+The build tool is Maven.

 ## Database